KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/documenting_python.rst

 Documenting Python code with Sphinx
 ===================================

-The goal of this tutorial is to teach you how to document Python code to help and other understand your code.
-This includes both documentation of each attribute, argument, method, class, and module and entire packages.
+The goal of this tutorial is to teach you how to document Python code to help other programmers -- and yourself in the future -- understand your code.
+We recommend that you document each attribute, argument, method and class, and also document each module and package.

-reStructuredText is the most commonly used markup format to document Python code and Sphinx is the most commonly used tool for compiling Python documentation.
+reStructuredText is the most commonly used markup format for documenting Python code and Sphinx is the most commonly used tool for compiling Python documentation.

 Required packages